 Many presenting medical problems are deeply influenced by health behaviors, and a growing body of evidence suggests that mental health consumers, especially those with serious mental illnesses or substance use disorders, are faced with a broad range of physical health disparities.
 In this module, participants will deepen their understanding of bidirectional integrated care for medical issues such as diabetes and obesity, and behavioral health issues such as substance use disorders and depression.
-This courses emphasizes the medical sequelae commonly associated with behavioral health diagnoses and psychotropic medications.
+This course emphasizes the medical sequelae commonly associated with behavioral health diagnoses and psychotropic medications.
 There are special sections on primary care psychopharmacology and prescription drug abuse.

 - 1. State the demographic health disparities facing people living with serious and persistent mental illness. - 2.
 State the role of integrated primary care service delivery in remediating health disparities facing people living with serious and persistent mental illness. - 3.
-Identify three risk factors for teen suicide. - 4.
-Identify and normalize developmental considerations in adolescent sexual health. - 5.
-Explain 3 factors leading to over-prescription of opioid medications and apply 2 strategies to counteract them. - 6.
+Explain 3 factors leading to over-prescription of opioid medications and apply2 strategies to counteract them. - 4.
 List the 3 most common psychiatric medications prescribed in primary care and their uses, contraindications, and potential side-effects.